 The future is elusive—but it’s still a topic of ceaseless speculation.
 It has been a constant of human nature across time and cultures to want to know what awaits beyond the horizon.
 But we shouldn’t simply cross our fingers and hope we’re able to face the challenges.
-We owe it to the museum field to look at the trends, the research, the technological changes, the population shifts and the political mood.
+We owe it to the museum field to look at the trends, the research, the technological changes, the population shifts, and the political mood.
 Jane McGonigal delivered the following lecture in December at Washington, D.C.’s Newseum as a presentation by AAM’s Center for the Future of Museums, a forum for innovative thinking and new ideas about the role museums can play in shaping our communities and society at large now and in the years to come.
-Video of the lecture (from the Center for the Future of Museums YouTube channel) is followed by a transcript of the entire talk.
+This brief excerpt of the lecture (from the Center for the Future of Museums YouTube channel) is followed by a transcript of the entire talk.

 Here are just some statistics to get you really excited about games: Sixty-nine percent of all U.S. households play computer and video games.
 They have a console or a computer that they use for gaming on a weekly basis.
 Ninety-one percent of people under 18 years old play weekly; they average eight to nine hours a week.
 Seventy percent of large U.S. companies and nonprofits already train employees with games and simulations, and 95 percent expect to do so over the next five years.

 What we’re looking at is a society that is extremely well versed in gaming as a medium and is getting quite used to the particular pleasures of gaming.
 Some demographics that you might not be aware of: Forty percent of gamers are women.
 The average U.S. gamer is 35 years old.
 That’s probably because the first home video game console was invented 31 years ago.
 One thing that we’ve seen about gamers as they grow up is they don’t stop; one in four gamers is over the age of 50.
 Whatever you might have in your mind as an idea of who is playing games, this is the reality.